 Typically requires Bachelor's Degree in Science, Engineering, Oceanography, Electronics or equivalent combination of related specialized education and experience.
 Experience in designing, maintenance, calibration and repairing of scientific equipment or instrumentation.

-Bachelor's degree in Science, Engineering, Oceanography, Electronics, or a closely related field; OR Associate's degree in Science, Engineering, Oceanography, Electronics, Marine Technology or a related field, AND two years of recent, relevant experience as a Marine Technician or similar position in the military, or at another research university or organization.
-Strong computer skills with at least two years of experience working intimately with computer systems.
+Bachelor's degree in Science, Engineering, Oceanography, Electronics, or a closely related field; OR Associate's degree in Science, Engineering, Oceanography, Electronics, Marine Technology or a related field, AND two years of recent, relevant experience as a Marine Technician or similar position in the military, or at another research university or organization OR five years of recent and relevant experience as a Marine Technician or similar position in the military, or at another research university or organization.
+Strong computer skills with at least two years of experience working intimately with computer systems with a focus in network maintenance, satellite communications, shipboard networks, or data collection systems.
 Demonstrated ability to work well within a technical team environment.
 Excellent written and verbal communication skills.
 Proven ability to appropriately scale and apply formal and informal troubleshooting methodologies.
 Demonstrated ability to work independently and make on-the-spot decisions.
 Demonstrated ability to deal with diverse groups of scientists and crew onboard a ship.
 Must possess a valid passport at time of employment.
 This position requires driving a university vehicle or a personal vehicle on behalf of the university; therefore, the incumbent must successfully complete a motor vehicle history check, possess and maintain a current, valid driver's license in their state of residence, be determined to be position qualified and self-report convictions as per University Policy 05-030.